fablabbcn/smartcitizen-docs/docs/Guides/getting started/Debugging your sensors.md

 <img src="https://live.staticflickr.com/65535/50977039386_c250d3141d_k.jpg" width="2000" height="1333" alt="Smart Citizen Kits being tested at Fab Lab Barcelona">

-This guide will try to summarize the basic steps to debug your sensors whenever there's any problem.
-Let's be clear, there is no unique reason or point of failure for the sensors to fail, and very likely, if you use them extensively, something will happen, either after 1 month, 1 year, or 5 years.
+This guide will try to summarize the basic steps to debug your kits whenever there's any problem.
+Let's be clear, there is no unique reason or point of failure for the kits to fail, and very likely, if you use them extensively, something will happen, either after 1 month, 1 year, or 5 years.
 It is key to know how to debug them:

-1. Reset the sensor using the **hardware reset button**.
+1. Reset the kit using the **hardware reset button**.
 This is either here:

 ![](/assets/images/sck_2/SCK21_Reset.png)